haisrig/github-actions-library/README.md

     code_analysis: true
     store_artifact: true
 ```
 - build_type: Tells how to build the code.
-Currently only `node` build type is supported.
+Currently only `node, maven` build type is supported.
 - static_code_analysis: Tells static code analysis tool to be used.
 Either `lint` or `sonar`.
 - branches:
     - type: Type of the git branch.
 Supports `feature, develop, release and prod`.